Global Compassion Response Network

-Somebody Cares has a network of trainers available to equip your church in the following areas: personal preparedness, First Aid/CPR/AED, Community Emergency Response Team (CERT), trauma counseling, mass shelter care and much more.
+Somebody Cares has a network of trainers available to equip your church in the following areas: personal and church preparedness, First Aid/CPR/AED, Community Emergency Response Team (CERT), trauma counseling, mass shelter care, and much more.
 We would love the opportunity to put together a training specific to your needs.

 How can I contribute to it?